AlexMercedCoder/tutorialblog/content/blog/2022/4/04-2022-mongoosejs-cheatsheet.md

 ## Importing Mongoose

-By default node using commonJS so importing a library would be done using `require`.
+By default node uses commonJS so importing a library would be done using `require`.
 `const mongoose = require("mongoose")`

 If you add `"type":"module"` to your package.json then your project will be treated like an ES Module and you can then do the following instead.